stefuiii/tp/docs/DeveloperGuide.md

 3. **Model update**: `FilterCommand#execute()` invokes `Model#updateFilteredPersonList(predicate)` to apply the filtering operation.

-4. **Filtering execution**: The model updates its filtered person list by applying the `TagsContainTagPredicate`, which matches any person whose tags contain at least one of the specified tags (case-insensitive matching).
+4. **Filtering execution**: The model updates its filtered contact list by applying the `TagsContainTagPredicate`, which matches any contact whose tags contain at least one of the specified tags (case-insensitive matching).

-5. **Result**: A `CommandResult` is returned displaying the number of persons found matching the filter criteria.
+5. **Result**: A `CommandResult` is returned displaying the number of contact found matching the filter criteria.

 The sequence diagram below shows how the filter operation works:
 <puml src="diagrams/FilterSequenceDiagram.puml" width="100%" />